 - Classroom organisation and management

 - In-class support by teacher

 - Small group work

-- Home/school liaison and sharing of strategies and resources
+- · Home/school liaison and sharing of strategies and resources

 - Behaviour support programmes

 - Social, emotional and mental health support groups

 - Use of specialist equipment

 - Alternative teaching strategies

 - Speech and Language groups

 The resources deployed to help the child achieve the agreed outcomes will be captured in a Pupil Profile.
 Parents and children will be involved in developing the plan.
-Parents will meet once a term with the class teacher and SENDCo to discuss and review their child's profile and progress.
+Parents will meet once a term with the class teacher and SENCo to discuss and review their child's passport and progress.
 The plans will focus on positive outcomes for the child and ways in which to help them make progress from their unique starting point.

-Through careful monitoring and provision mapping, if the school cannot meet the needs of the child, an Education, Health and Care Plan (EHCP) will be requested (we call this Wave 3 intervention).
+Through careful monitoring and provision mapping, if the school cannot meet the needs of the child, an Education, Health and Care Plan (EHCP) will be requested this would be at a Profile of Need level 4.